suprcream/Font-Installer-App/README.md

-# Font Installer - README
+# Font Installer by Esteria - README

 ## Overview
 The Font Installer is a simple tool that allows users to install all font files (TTF and OTF) from a selected folder and its subfolders.
 It provides a graphical interface for selecting the folder, viewing installation logs, and handling already installed fonts.